eonianmonk/token-cli/README.md

 2. There are several potential TODOs in smart contract which might optimize it or handle unwanted behavior (transfering to yourself and freezing already frozen account).

 3. Smart contract can be left without an owner, which will forever freeze frozen accounts.
-Potentially could be fixed by multisignature.
+Potentially could be fixed with multisignature.

 # Usage examples